-FIRST AMENDMENT TO STOCKHOLDERS AGREEMENT
+AMENDMENT NO. 1 TO WARRANT AGREEMENT

-This FIRST AMENDMENT TO STOCKHOLDERS AGREEMENT (this "Amendment") is entered into as of April 1, 2019, by and among Concrete Pumping Holdings, Inc., a Delaware corporation (the "Company"), and the undersigned parties listed on the signature pages hereto, and amends that certain Stockholders Agreement (the "Agreement"), dated December 6, 2018, by and among the Company and the Investors (as defined therein) parties thereto.
-Capitalized terms used in this Amendment and not defined herein have the meanings given to them in the Agreement.
+This Amendment (this "Amendment") is made as of [•], 2019 by and between Concrete Pumping Holdings, Inc., a Delaware corporation (the "Company") and Continental Stock Transfer & Trust Company, a New York Corporation (the "Warrant Agent"), and constitutes an amendment to that certain Warrant Agreement, dated as of July 26, 2017 (the "Existing Warrant Agreement"), between the Company and the Warrant Agent.
+Capitalized terms used but not otherwise defined in this Amendment shall have the meanings given to such terms in the Existing Warrant Agreement.